 I’ve received an assessment.
 I agree with the assessment, but I can’t pay.
 What should I do?

 If you are unable to pay the amount due in full, you should pay as much as you can now.
-Penalties and interest may accrue on any unpaid balance until paid.
+Penalties and interest may accrue on any balance until paid.
 You may call MRS to discuss payment arrangements or payment plans.
-Please refer to the phone numbers at the end of this document, under the section labeled, “Collections and Compliance (payment arrangements and payment plan options).”
 Contacting MRS timely and establishing an acceptable payment plan may prevent enforced collection activity against you.

 Can I ask to have interest waived?

 Yes.
 MRS may waive interest in certain unusual circumstances; however, these cases are rare.
-You can request reconsideration of interest by petitioning as explained above.
+You can request reconsideration of interest by petitioning as previously explained.
 See 36 M.R.S. § 186.

 Can I ask to have penalties waived?

 Yes.
 MRS must waive certain penalties (e.g., failure-to-ﬁle or failure-to-pay penalties) on a showing of reasonable cause or if reasonable cause is otherwise apparent.
 See 36 M.R.S. § 187-B(7).
 You can request reconsideration of certain penalties by petitioning as previously explained.
 Reasonable cause includes, but is not limited to, erroneous information provided by MRS, death or serious illness of the taxpayer or member of the taxpayer’s immediate family, or a natural disaster.
 In addition, underpayment of estimated tax penalties may also be waived for cause.
 See 36 M.R.S. § 5228(5).